Zlatan Ibrahimović's net worth: His career earnings, annual salary, fancy cars and more

 Zlatan Ibrahimović was born in 1981 in Sweden, although his family does not have Swedish origins.
 His father is Bosnian whereas his mother comes from Croatia.

-Zlatan is married to Helena Seger, a successful model and businesswoman, who herself has an estimated net worth of approximately USD 130 million (approximately SGD 174M).
+Zlatan is married to Helena Seger, a successful model and businesswoman, who herself has an estimated net worth of approximately USD 130 million.
 The couple have been together for 18 years and have two children, Maximilian and Vincent.

 Zlatan Ibrahimović has a large fan base on social media platforms.
 His largest following comes from Instagram, where he currently has 60 million followers.
 He also has 39 million followers on Facebook and 9 million followers on Twitter.